Leaving the Ebro: Climbing the Montes de Oca

 Other stories of lost travelers, wild animals, and murderous gangs made our struggle with mud, pollen, and caffeine headaches seem rather petty.

 We descended to the tiny hamlet of San Juan de Ortega.
 The guidebook described it as home to 18 residents.
-We were thrilled because one of them opened a bar.
+We were thrilled because one of them had opened a bar.
 Inside, we found fresh coffee and empanadas waiting.

 With the mountains and wood behind us, a fresh phase in our journey was about to begin.